OSHA Heat Safety Rules for Outdoor Workers: Guide

 The United States is massive geographically, with many regions within the US having their own varying degrees of heat intensity.
 As a result, people in different areas experience heat stress at various thresholds.

 Heat Acclimatization refers to an individual’s gradual heat tolerance, or the ability to adapt to hot environments over time.
-Athletes in zones with higher temperatures tend to acclimatize faster than those in cooler zones.
+Individuals in zones with higher temperatures tend to acclimatize faster than those in cooler zones.
 The best way to acclimatize to the heat is to increase the workload performed in a hot setting gradually over a period of 1–2 weeks.

 What are the Proposed Requirements for Identifying Heat Hazards?